Enteroscopy Explained: What You Need to Know

 What Should I Expect During an Enteroscopy?

-• After the Procedure: You’ll rest for a short period while the sedation wears off.
-Most patients can return home the same day, but you’ll need someone to drive you home because of sedation.
+• After the test, you’ll rest for a short time until the sedation wears off.
+Most people can go home the same day, but you’ll need someone to drive you.

 What are the Alternatives to an Enteroscopy?

-• Capsule Endoscopy: Involves swallowing a small, pill-sized camera that takes pictures as it passes through your intestines.
+• Capsule Endoscopy: You swallow a tiny camera in a pill.
+It takes pictures as it moves through your digestive system.

 Why Choose GI Partners of Illinois?